Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 ````

 ### <a name = "freq1"></a>Frequencies Distributions
-In the lines 40-68 the frequencies (absolute and relative) are calculate and showed following, for clarity is presented only 10 first.
+At lines 40-68 the frequencies (absolute and relative) are calculate and showed following, for clarity is presented only 10 first.

 ````python